deuteros76/meteo-home/README.md

 ![workflow status](https://github.com/deuteros76/meteo-home/actions/workflows/main.yml/badge.svg)

 # meteo-home
 MeteoHome was born as a weather station project using a NodeMCU ESP8266 devboard with DHT22 and BMPP180 sensors.
-Now, the concept has changed and the board (currently a Wemos D1 Lite) and the source is being redesigned to allow the use of different type of sensors.
+Now, the concept has changed and the board (currently a Wemos D1 Lite) and the source are being redesigned to allow the use of different type of sensors.
 One of the main features of MeteoHome is the configuration using a captive web portal and the use of MQTT to send the information to a server.
-Additionally it has been designed to be connected to a machine running Home Assistant.
-In this case, this software could be used to show the current the status of the sensors and display graphs
+Additionally, it has been designed to be connected to a machine running Home Assistant.
+In this case, this software could be used to show the current status of the sensors and display graphs.

 ## Features
 - configuration of WiFi network and MQTT through a web portal